 Fill out the form at the top of this page and Expert Market UK will help you find the best B2C or B2B telemarketing services.

 Different Forms of Telemarketing

-There are basically two kinds of telemarketing -
+There are basically two kinds of telemarketing:

-1. Business to Business (B2B) telemarketing
+1. Business to Business (B2B) Telemarketing

-2. Business to Consumer (B2B) telemarketing
+2. Business to Consumer (B2C) Telemarketing

-Prospective customers are identified by a range of criteria which include past purchase record, credit history, if they have shown an interest in the company before and any customer surveys they may have taken.
+Prospective customers are identified by a range of criteria that include past purchase record, credit history, if they have shown an interest in the company before and any customer surveys they may have taken.

 Or sometimes companies sell lists of customers to related companies e.g. a computer company might sell a list of recent customers to a warranty service provider.